-Can Wisdom Teeth Shift My Teeth?
+Can Wisdom Teeth Move Other Teeth?

 The short answer is no. Even though your teeth naturally shift positions with age, the eruption of third molars will not cause tooth malalignment directly.
 This study, performed in Italy by several specialists, concludes that, even though you remove wisdom teeth at an early age, you cannot prevent crowding.

 Genetics plays a more important role in determining your tooth alignment.
 Even though your wisdom teeth can cause several dental health complications, we cannot say that they cause tooth crowding.

 We hope that helps calm your anxiety a bit when it comes to the effectiveness of your Centennial orthodontic treatment in relation to the appearance of wisdom teeth.
 Trust us; you shouldn’t fear any orthodontic complications arising from those molars.
 When they finally show up, your Centennial orthodontist will be fully prepared if you’ve been keeping up with your controls and frequent visits.